How to Age Rapidly or Not

 Not getting adequate rejuvenating sleep.
 The circadian rhythm cycle is there for a reason.
 If it is in sync, the body will release hormones on schedule.
 If not, hormone secretion is disrupted with consequences that can be most unpleasant.
 Make getting adequate amounts of sleep a top priority.

 Chronic poor posture with the chin protruding.
 Poor posture often is overlooked when considering cortisol.
 But a caveman posture with the shoulders and hips flexed can mimic the “flight-or-fight” position that causes a massive release of cortisol and catecholamines.
 If that weren’t bad enough, the “chin forward” posture impedes signals from the spinal cord, causing them to stop in the middle of the brain.
 This slows our thoughts and reflexes.
 Also, poor posture prevents the protein from adequately stimulating the brain which will cause the brain cells to shrink eventually.
-“Use-it-or-lose-it” is as important to the brain as it is to the body.
+“Use-it-or-lose-it” is as vital to the brain as it is to the body.
 Remember mom’s advice: stand up straight!

 Pain – both physical and mental.
 Cortisol can protect us from suffering.
 But if left unchecked it can spiral out of control and do far more harm than good.
 Insomnia, weight gain, muscle weakness, fatigue, and infections are signs of adrenal burnout.
 Don’t ignore chronic, intense pain.
 Deal with it.